Jacqs395/Financial_Fraud/README.md

 # Multivariate Analysis
 ## Key Insights:
-* fraudulent transactions often had a zero or unchanged balance after the transaction, which seemed unusual, in my opinion.
+* Fraudulent transactions often had a zero or unchanged balance after the transaction, which seemed unusual, in my opinion.
-* there seemed to be a high correlation between oldbalance Org, newbalanceOrig, amount and transaction type, in detecting fraud
+* There seemed to be a high correlation between oldbalance Org, newbalanceOrig, amount and transaction type, in detecting fraud

 ![alt text](image-8.png)

 # Part II: Data Cleaning, Wrangling & Pre-Processing
 ## Key Insights:
-* there were no missing values.
+* There were no missing values.
 Duplicates were found and dropped.
-* the following columns were dropped: step, nameOrig, nameDest & isFlaggedFraud.
+* The following columns were dropped: step, nameOrig, nameDest & isFlaggedFraud.
 These columns were not as interesting to me as the others, or they had minimal information that did not seem relevant to what I wanted my models to train on.
 As I was performing EDA on various columns, I decided that I was not really interested in the "step" data.
 Analyzing "isFraud" clearly showed that most fraudulent activities were occuring in two specific transaction types: transfers and cash_out.
 The timeframe of when the fraud occurred was not important to me.
 I was also not interested in the name of the origin account, or the name of the destination account.
 What mattered most was the type of transactions where fraud was prevalent, and also the amount.
 * StandardScaler was applied to numerical columns, to normalize distributions and improve model performance.
 * One-hot encoder was applied to "type", converting it from categorical to numerical.
 * Dummy variables were created for all transaction types